mharen/mharen.github.io/_posts/2010/2010-10-10-where-do-you-see-yourself-in-five-years.md

 That leaves me with option 1.
 The wildcard within option 1 is that I might be able to sneak some of option 3 into it.
 My manager and I have discussed my product manager goals and concluded that it’s a remote possibility.
 That basically means that I need to get very lucky—a successful product needs to emerge from the organization (something that very rarely happens, as it’s not our primary business), *and* I need to be worked into the foundation of it.
 But if the product management stuff doesn’t work out, I’ll still be in good shape.
 I’ve done a fair bit of technical sales and have actually found parts of it that I enjoy so there might be a future there.

 So that’s what I’m going to do: option 1, management and sales, with an eye out for product management opportunities.
-This of course means I’ll be more motivated than ever to do side projects like [Noodle](http://blog.wassupy.com/search/label/Project Noodle) to scratch my coder itch and stay sharp.  <h4>Final Conclusions</h4>
+This of course means I’ll be more motivated than ever to do side projects like [Noodle](http://blog.wassupy.com/search/label/Project Noodle) to scratch my coder itch and stay sharp.

+#### Final Conclusions

 Of course this is the *five-year* plan so who knows what’ll happen?